§170.315(d)(8) Integrity

 Certification Companion Guide: Integrity

-This Certification Companion Guide (CCG) is an informative document designed to assist with health IT product development.
-The CCG is not a substitute for the 2015 Edition final regulation.
-It extracts key portions of the rule’s preamble and includes subsequent clarifying interpretations.
-To access the full context of regulatory intent please consult the 2015 Edition final rule or other included regulatory reference.
+This Certification Companion Guide (CCG) is an informative document designed to assist with health IT product certification.
+The CCG is not a substitute for the requirements outlined in regulation and related ONC final rules.
+It extracts key portions of ONC final rules’ preambles and includes subsequent clarifying interpretations.
+To access the full context of regulatory intent please consult the Certification Regulations page for links to all ONC final rules or consult other regulatory references as noted.
 The CCG is for public use and should not be sold or redistributed.

 Applies to entire criterion